-Henry I. Miller, MD, is a former FDA official and founding director of the FDA Office of Biotechnology; he has written many articles arguing against public health protections and taking positions outside the scientific mainstream.
-Dr. Miller has claimed nicotine “is not particularly bad for you,” has said low levels of radiation may be good for our health, and calls for the re-introduction of the insecticide DDT.
-He is perhaps the most prolific and best-known promoter of genetically engineered foods, writing for the Wall Street Journal, New York Times, Los Angeles Times, Forbes and other outlets in defense of GMOs and arguing against labeling requirements and safety regulations.
+Dr Miller has claimed nicotine “is not particularly bad for you,” has said low levels of radiation may be good for our health, and has called for the re-introduction of the insecticide DDT.
+He is perhaps the most prolific and best-known promoter of genetically engineered foods (GMOs), with many articles in the Wall Street Journal, New York Times, Los Angeles Times, Forbes and other outlets defending GMOs, attacking the organic industry, and arguing against GMO labeling requirements and safety regulations.

 In August 2017, Forbes deleted all columns authored or co-authored by Miller in the wake of revelations that Monsanto ghostwrote a column that Miller published under his own name in Forbes.